 1. Don’t talk about your resume incessantly.

-As we noted in our blog post on the top seven things to do in an interview you must be prepared to walk your interviewer through your resume.
+As we noted in our blog post on the top seven things to do in an interview, you must be prepared to walk your interviewer through your resume.
 But the caveat to this is to take them through it in fewer than five minutes.
 An interview should really be a conversation.
 Unless you are interviewing with UVA Darden, which asks you to spend ten to 15 minutes introducing yourself, there will be no time left to talk about the other things the interviewer wants to know if you take 20 minutes to explain your background.
 Plan an answer that is three to four minutes long.
 Generally, the best place to start is college, and make sure you highlight the “whys” behind the moves you have made rather than just restating what is already on your resume.
-The interviewer has already read your resume, so think about how to share new information rather than rehashing resume details.
+The interviewer has already read your resume, so think about how to share new information, like those “whys,” rather than rehashing resume details.

 2. Don’t forget to listen.